Business Continuity with VMware Horizon

 - Mastering Horizon Cloud Service on Microsoft Azure Learning Path

 Each Horizon Cloud on Microsoft Azure pod can support up to 2,000 concurrent users or 2,000 VMs.
 Deploying an additional Horizon Cloud on Microsoft Azure pod into another Azure subscription or region is very straightforward.
 If you deploy two or more Horizon Cloud on Microsoft Azure pods, you can manage all of them from the same Horizon user interface.

-For more details on building out a multi-pod deployment of Horizon Cloud on Microsoft Azure, see the Component Design: Horizon Cloud Service on Microsoft Azure in the VMware Workspace ONE and VMware Horizon Reference Architecture guide.
+For more details on building out a multi-pod deployment of Horizon Cloud on Microsoft Azure, see the Horizon Cloud on Microsoft Azure Architecture chapter of the VMware Workspace ONE and VMware Horizon Reference Architecture.

 Horizon Cloud Service on Microsoft Azure is a Horizon platform running on Microsoft Azure that leverages a different set of building blocks than Horizon 7 to achieve the same goal of delivering virtual desktops and applications.
 It is important to understand the components that are deployed, how it scales, and how it is designed for multiple sites.
 Refer to these sections of the Reference Architecture:

 Horizon Cloud on Microsoft Azure has certain configuration maximums you must consider when making design decisions:

 - Up to 2,000 concurrent active connections are supported per Horizon Cloud pod

 - Up to 2,000 desktop and RDSH server VMs are supported per Horizon Cloud pod

 - Up to 2,000 desktop and RDSH server VMs are supported per Microsoft Azure region or subscription